 Pimecrolimus: May enhance the adverse/toxic effect of Immunosuppressants.
 Avoid combination

-Roflumilast: May enhance the immunosuppressive effect of Immunosuppressants.
-Consider therapy modification
+Promazine: May enhance the myelosuppressive effect of Myelosuppressive Agents.
+Monitor therapy

-Sipuleucel-T: Immunosuppressants may diminish the therapeutic effect of Sipuleucel-T. Monitor therapy
+Siponimod: Immunosuppressants may enhance the immunosuppressive effect of Siponimod.
+Monitor therapy

 Tacrolimus (Topical): May enhance the adverse/toxic effect of Immunosuppressants.
 Avoid combination

 Tofacitinib: Immunosuppressants may enhance the immunosuppressive effect of Tofacitinib.
 Management: Concurrent use with antirheumatic doses of methotrexate or nonbiologic disease modifying antirheumatic drugs (DMARDs) is permitted, and this warning seems particularly focused on more potent immunosuppressants.
-Avoid combination
+Consider therapy modification

 Vaccines (Inactivated): Immunosuppressants may diminish the therapeutic effect of Vaccines (Inactivated).
-Management: Vaccine efficacy may be reduced.
-Complete all age-appropriate vaccinations at least 2 weeks prior to starting an immunosuppressant.
-If vaccinated during immunosuppressant therapy, revaccinate at least 3 months after immunosuppressant discontinuation.
+Management: Complete all age-appropriate vaccinations at least 2 weeks prior to starting an immunosuppressant.
+If vaccinated less than 2 weeks before starting or during immunosuppressant therapy, revaccinate at least 3 months after immunosuppressant discontinuation.
 Consider therapy modification

 Vaccines (Live): Immunosuppressants may enhance the adverse/toxic effect of Vaccines (Live).
 Immunosuppressants may diminish the therapeutic effect of Vaccines (Live).
 Management: Avoid use of live organism vaccines with immunosuppressants; live-attenuated vaccines should not be given for at least 3 months after immunosuppressants.
 Avoid combination

-Central nervous system: Fever (14%)
+Miscellaneous: Fever (14%)

 1% to 10%:

-Renal: Serum creatinine increased (2%)
+Renal: Increased serum creatinine (2%)

 Concerns related to adverse effects:

 • Extravasation: Mitomycin is a potent vesicant; ensure proper needle or catheter placement prior to and during infusion.
 Avoid extravasation.
-May cause necrosis and tissue sloughing; delayed erythema and/or ulceration have been reported,
+May cause necrosis and tissue sloughing; delayed erythema and/or ulceration have been reported.

 • Pulmonary toxicity: Cases of acute respiratory distress syndrome (ARDS) have been reported in patients receiving mitomycin in combination with other chemotherapy who were maintained at FIO2 concentrations >50% perioperatively; use caution to provide only enough oxygen to maintain adequate arterial saturation and avoid overhydration.
 Pulmonary toxicity has also been reported as dyspnea with nonproductive cough and appearance of pulmonary infiltrates on radiograph; discontinue therapy if pulmonary toxicity occurs and other potential etiologies have been ruled out.